Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 And so it's a much broader issue and so can't get into all the details, but basically I had some high-level conversations and there was a very prominent op-ed in the South China Morning Post and then he was released shortly thereafter.

-[39:27] Rhett: Yeah, so I had some adventures.
-So I guess I could start with elephants.
-So this is a long time ago now, 2006 or 2007, I was in Kenya, and we were in the mountains above the Maasai Mara.
+[37:09] Rhett: Yeah, so I had some adventures.
+I guess I could start with elephants in Kenya, in the mountains above the Maasai Mara a long time ago, 2006 or 2007.

 And I was traveling with someone who had set up a luxury tented camp a decade or 15 years before.
 And they'd abandoned the area, I don't remember why, but he'd be paying the local community to watch the camp and keep it going, even though no tourists have been there in 10 or 15 years.